 An approach that holds to the belief that while psychotherapy can indeed be a truly helpful, transformative and even life changing experience that this depends upon understanding and 'meeting' that person in terms of their story and the unique being that they are.

-Both in my role as an NHS psychotherapist and in private practice I have always worked particularly well with people who have come to question their abililty to cope, persevere or succeed; often expressed as deep feelings of hopelessness or helplessness and deeply held beliefs around 'always falling short' or 'not being good enough’.
+Both in my role as an NHS psychotherapist and in private practice I have always worked particularly well with people who have come to question their ability to cope, persevere or succeed; often expressed as deep feelings of hopelessness or helplessness and deeply held beliefs around 'always falling short' or 'not being good enough’.

 Likewise I have a real interest in working with people who experience themselves in terms of 'feeling lost' or that 'things just don't feel right'; who may be experiencing a loss of meaning in their lives or who find themselves at a crossroads and may be questioning their own sense of direction and identity.
-(Please see below for some of my client's testimonials)

 As in any relationship chemistry is important; rapport and trust are vital if any journey of exploration and discovery is to be undertaken.
 An initial meeting allows you to judge if you feel that that trust and rapport is there. > Please do feel free to get in touch